visakh427799/7DaysofAlgo/Challenge 1/akash-vijay.md

 ## Explanation

-1. A function named prime_checker() is defined.
+1. A function named 'prime_checker()' is defined.
 It contains:
-    *  A global variable 'result' assigned with value 1 (returns True when accessed with bool function).
+    *  A variable 'result' assigned with value 1 (returns True when accessed with bool function).
     *  A loop that checks the divisibilty of the passed arguement by numbers ranging from 2 to half of the passed argument.
     *  A print statement that returns the boolean value of 'result'.